sermon: What Is the Work of God Now? (Part Two)

-Let's turn to a quote of something the Apostle Paul said in Acts 20:27.
+Let us turn to a quote of something the apostle Paul said in Acts 20.
 Paul uttered this whenever he was making his last goodbye to the Ephesian elders.
 He was on his way to Jerusalem.
 Eventually, from there, he went to Rome and had to face the authorities there.
 He said to these people:

 I mentioned in that sermon I have heard of four generalities justifying the present condition of the church.

-1) That God couldn't possible be responsible for the splitting, because He is a God of unity.
+1) That God could not possibly be responsible for the splitting, because He is a God of unity.

 2) That if we just get out there and preach the gospel to the world, unity will occur.